Having a hearing loss [impairment] means that a child has lost some hearing in one or both ears. Hearing impairments are

 Hearing loss is described as Mild, Moderate, Severe or Profound.

 Hearing loss is also described according to the site of damage to the auditory system : Conductive hearing loss - a difficulty with the transmission of sound through the outer ear or middle ear.
 Conductive hearing loss may be temporary or permanent; Sensorineural hearing loss - a difficulty with the inner ear process in the conversion of sound into electrical signals in the cochlea, or in the transmission of the sound along the auditory nerve to the brain.
 A sensorineural hearing loss is a permanent loss; Mixed hearing loss - a hearing loss with a conductive component and a sensorineural component.
 1

-As indicated on the Special Education home page, inclusion is a preferred educational option wherever this is possible and every effort is usually made to achieve this.
+As indicated on the Special Education home page, inclusion is a preferred educational option wherever this is possible and every effort is normally made to achieve this.
 Where this is not possible, special classes or special schools involving curriculum and staffing modifications are used.
 There are also two approaches in this area, one based on the use of signing and the other preferring to use no signing.